A counterexample to the $\phi$-dimension conjecture: The Category of 3-Periodic Chain Complexes

-under wrapping. \item Not every 3-periodic chain complex can be obtained by wrapping a bounded chain complex.
-That is, $W$ is not essentially surjective.
+in $C^3(\Lambda)$. \item There exist non-isomorphic bounded chain complexes which become isomorphic after wrapping.
+For example, given any nonzero $M \in \mathsf{mod} \Lambda$, the bounded chain complex consisting only of $M$ in degree 0 and the bounded chain complex consisting only of $M$ in degree 3 become isomorphic after wrapping. \item Not every 3-periodic chain complex can be obtained by wrapping a bounded chain complex; that is, $W$ is not essentially surjective.
 For example, the 3-periodic chain complex

-in $C^3(A_3^{CT})$, where each boundary map is nontrivial, is not isomorphic to anything in the image of $W$. \item It is clear that wrapping is a faithful functor (this again follows from the faithfulness of $\bigoplus$), but it is not full.
-For example, given any nonzero $M \in \mods \Lambda$, the chain complex
+in $C^3(A_3^{CT})$, where each boundary map is nontrivial, is not isomorphic to anything in the image of $W$. \item Since $\bigoplus$ is faithful, $W$ is as well; however, $W$ is not full.
+For example, given any nonzero $M \in \mathsf{mod} \Lambda$, the chain complex

-has $\dim\End_{C^b(\Lambda)}(X) = 2\cdot\dim\End_\Lambda(M)$ and the corresponding
+has $\dim\mathsf{End}_{C^b(\Lambda)}(X) = 2\cdot\dim\mathsf{End}_\Lambda(M)$ and the corresponding